While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 variable is our socket.
 The parent process will not need

-it, so it calls close
+it, so it calls close, then it

-to inform its own parent it
+returns 0 to inform its own parent it

 had terminated successfully.